miyako/4d-tips-legacy-images/README.md

 # 4d-tips-legacy-images
-archive 4D 2004 resources converted to PNG
+archive of 4D 2004 resources converted to PNG

 * "Graph" icon is missing for São Paulo.
 * "ShowSubset" and "Report" icons are missing for São Paulo and Philadelphia.